bpmedia-dev/Spa-App/README.md

 *!One week is missing due to a technical error*

+## To Note
+This entire app is made using Jetpack Compose.
+The whole idea was to get a bit more familiar with it by building a new app.

+## Architecture Pattern
+Using MVVM because that is the standard.
+There is also use of Hilt (if I did things right).

 ## Nice to haves
 - appts in order with today on top
 - click item from apts to cancel